Niten001/DaedalSmartShower/README.md

 code changes still work.
 Now you should *commit* all the new changes on your branch.

 Now that you have performed a *rebase* on your branch you are ready to push your local branch up to the GitHub repository so that you can perform a
-*Pull Request* on your branch.
+*pull request* on your branch.
 (You can do this at any time to share your branch with other members of the team, however you should not complete a
 *pull request* until you have completed the changes to your code and the outcomes addressed in the project pane referencing this branch).
 To push your code all you need to do is go the the *Branches* tab of the *Team Explorer* and right click on the branch you wish to push to GitHub, then select push.